Eduardo Reck Miranda

+Eduardo Reck Miranda is a Brazilian-born computer scientist and composer, known for his research into music with artificial intelligence, brain–computer interfaces, and unconventional computing.
+He has played a leading role in the development of brain–computer music interfacing (BCMI) and is regarded as a pioneer of quantum computer music, a concept he introduced for research exploring applications of quantum computing in musical composition and performance.

-Early life
+Early life and education

 Miranda was born in Porto Alegre, Brazil.
-As one of the largest cities in Southern Brazil and a cultural, political and economical center, Porto Alegre had significant influence on Miranda's music.

-Education

 In the early 1990s, Miranda attended the University of Vale do Rio dos Sinos (UNISINOS) in Brazil where he received a degree in Data Processing Technology in 1985.
 Miranda then attended the Federal University of Rio Grande do Sul (UFRGS) where he studied music composition.
-Desiring to learn more about music technology and experience more of the world, Miranda made his way to the United Kingdom, where he started his post-graduate research studies at the University of York.
-At York, he developed an in-depth study into musical composition using cellular automata.
 In 1991, he received his MSc in Music Technology from York.
-After receiving his MSc, Miranda went briefly to Germany to study algorithmic composition at the Zentrum für Kunst und Medientechnologie in Karlsruhe.

-In 1992, Miranda gained admittance to the Faculty of Music of the University of Edinburgh in Scotland where he obtained his PhD in the combined fields of music and artificial intelligence in 1995.
-For his doctoral thesis, he focused on musical knowledge representation, machine learning of music and software sound synthesis.
+In 1992, Miranda gained admittance to the Faculty of Music of the University of Edinburgh in Scotland where he obtained his PhD under the superision of Peter Nelson in the combined fields of music and artificial intelligence in 1995.

-Experiences
+Career

+Miranda worked as a data analyst at Racimec.

 After receiving his PhD, Miranda worked at the Edinburgh Parallel Computing Centre (EPCC).
 At EPCC, he developed Chaosynth, an innovative granular synthesis software that uses cellular automata to generate complex sound spectra.

-In the mid-1990s, Miranda joined the Department of Music at the University of Glasgow, where he lectured music technology and electroacoustic music composition for a number of years.
-Then he moved to Paris, to take up a research position at Sony Computer Science Laboratory in the late 1990s.
+In the mid-1990s, Miranda joined the Department of Music at the University of Glasgow, where he lectured in music technology and electroacoustic music composition.
+He then moved to Paris to take up a research position at Sony Computer Science Laboratory.

-At Sony, Miranda conducted research aimed at gaining a better understanding of the fundamental cognitive mechanisms employed in sound-based communication systems.
-This research led Miranda to focus on the evolution of the human ability to speak and the role of our musical capacity in the development of spoken languages.
 While at Sony, Miranda filed patents in the field of speech processing and made scientific contributions in the fields of speech synthesis, evolutionary music (computational) and cognitive neural modeling.

-In the early 2000s he was appointed Visiting Professor of Interactive Media Arts at MECAD (School of Media Arts and Design) in Barcelona and Adjunct Associate Professor of Computer Science at the American University of Paris.
+In the early 2000s, Miranda was appointed adjunct associate professor of computer science at the American University of Paris.

-In 2003 Miranda moved to the University of Plymouth in the UK where he presently is a full Professor in Computer Music and Head of the Interdisciplinary Centre for Computer Music Research (ICCMR).
-He is also an active associate member of the Computer Music Lab at the Federal University of Rio Grande do Sul (UFRGS), in his native town of Porto Alegre.
+In the mid-2000s, Miranda moved to the University of Plymouth in the United Kingdom, where he is a full professor of computer music and head of the Interdisciplinary Centre for Computer Music Research (ICCMR).

+Research

+Miranda is credited with creating the field of brain–computer music interfacing (BCMI), a term he coined to describe systems that use brain signals, typically from electroencephalography (EEG), to actively generate or influence music in real time.

+His work includes the development of the Paramusical Ensemble, which enabled a group of individuals with neuromotor disabilities to make music together thanks to a bespoke BCMI system developed with his team at the University of Plymouth.

+Beginning around 2017, Miranda began exploring the application of quantum computing to music.
+His work in this area includes developing algorithms for music generation, such as partitioned quantum cellular automata (PQCA), machine learning (Quantum Reservoir Computing) and designing live performance systems where musicians interact with cloud-based quantum computers.

+In 2024, he released Qubism, an album of music composed and performed with quantum computers which is cited as the first album composed entirely using quantum computing.